Founded: June 3, 1770

 San Carlos Borromeo de Carmelo is often called the most beautiful of the California Missions.

 The main chapel is the burial site of Saint Junipero Serra, founder of the California Mission system.
-There is an elaborate memorial tomb, sculpted from travertine marble in 1924, depicting Father Serra and three other mission pioneers.
+There is an elaborate memorial cenotaph (monument), sculpted from travertine marble in 1924, depicting Father Serra and three other mission pioneers.

 The mission was restored to its present beautiful state in the 1930’s.
 Generous donations have allowed the mission to acquire an extensive collection of historical artifacts.
 Note the dissimilar bell towers, one with a Moorish-style dome.
 Many of the nine bells in the larger tower are original.